campoy/go-tooling-workshop/3-dynamic-analysis/2-testing/1-go-test.md

 ## Table driven tests and subtests

-Very often you will find yourself writing repeatetive tests, let's imagine that you were writing a test for `strings.Index`, you might end up writing something like:
+Very often you will find yourself writing repetitive tests, let's imagine that you were writing a test for `strings.Index`, you might end up writing something like:

 [embedmd]:# (strings_test.go /TestIndex_Repeat/ /^}/)